hacks-guide/Guide-WiiU/docs/vwii/vwii-modding.md

 1. Copy the `compat_installer.elf` file to the `wiiu/apps` folder on the root of your SD Card.
 1. Copy the contents of the downloaded `Priiloader_v0_10RC3.zip` file to the root of your SD Card.
 1. Copy the contents of the downloaded `LoadPriiloader.zip` file to the root of your SD Card.
-1. Copy the `PriiloaderWiiUForwarder.wuhb` file to the `wiiu/apps` folder on the root of your SD Card.
 1. Take the SD Card out of your computer and plug it into your Wii U console.

 ### NAND Backup